ilg-ul/test-gh-actions/README.md

 ### Notifications

-In travis there were email notifications for success too:
+In Travis there were email notifications for success too:

 ```yml
 # https://docs.travis-ci.com/user/notifications/#Configuring-email-notifications